 Over a hundred years ago, the UEL and the Area D neighbourhood was a forest of western red cedar and Douglas-fir trees, located on the traditional territory of Coast Salish peoples, including the Musqueam First Nation.
 In the 1920s, Area D was shaped by the UEL's Master Plan, which was informed by the "picturesque" English Garden ideal.
-Area D was then regularized in the 1950's with a grid network of streets and parkways (larger, tree-lined collector streets) to link the UEL to the City of Vancouver.
+In the 1950s, a grid network of streets and parkways (larger, tree-lined collector streets) was created to link Area D and the UEL to the City of Vancouver.

 Today, Area D is a mixed-use neighbourhood that provides a strong cultural mosaic and social and economic centre for the UEL.
-Area D is surrounded by Area A, Pacific Spirit Regional Park, the University of British Columbia (UBC), and is close to the University Golf Course and the City of Vancouver.
+Area D is surrounded by Area A, Pacific Spirit Regional Park, the University of British Columbia, and is close to the University Golf Course and the City of Vancouver.

-The population of Area D, as of 2016, is 2,342 people, which represents over 60% of the total UEL population.
+The population of Area D, as of 2016, is 2,342 people (refer to section 2.3), which represents over 60% of the total UEL population.
 Area D occupies over 20 hectares (50 acres) of land, with a mix of low, medium and high-rise houses, U Hill Village, the renowned Jim Everett Memorial Park, and the theology graduate school Regent College.